-Caracol has been designated as an archaeological reserve and is not included within the park's total area.
+Caracol has been designated as an archaeological reserve and is not included in the park's total area.
 Chiquibul Forest Reserve is adjacent to the park.

-Chiquibul National Park was originally part of Chiquibul Forest Reserve, which was designated in 1956.
-In 1991, due to lobbying from conservationists, three-quarters of the forest reserve that did not have active logging concessions was re-designated as a national park under Belize's National Parks System Act.
-The park's borders were re-defined in 1995.
-Caracol became surrounded by the National Park.
+Chiquibul National Park was originally part of the Chiquibul Forest Reserve, designated in 1956.
+However, in 1991, due to lobbying from conservationists, three-quarters of the forest reserve that did not have active logging concessions was re-designated as a national park under Belize's National Parks System Act.
+In addition, the park's borders were re-defined in 1995.
+As a result, Caracol became surrounded by the National Park.

-The western side of the Chiquibul National Park lies along the border with Guatemala, west of the Maya Mountains.
-The park's landscape includes the south Vaca Plateau and the eastern slopes of the Maya Mountains.
-Doyle's Delight, the highest mountain in Belize, is located in the park.
+The Chiquibul National Park's western side lies along Guatemala's border, west of the Maya Mountains.
+The park's landscape includes the southern Vaca Plateau and the eastern slopes of the Maya Mountains.
+In addition, Doyle's Delight, the highest mountain in Belize, is located in the park.

-Chiquibul National Park is situated on a layer of limestone strata, the largest area of protected karst in Belize.
+Chiquibul National Park is situated on a limestone strata, Belize's most significant protected karst area.
 It incorporates portions of the Chiquibul Cave System, the longest-known cave system in Central America.

-The cave system is made up of caves linked by water flows, including the Chiquibul River which flows through Belize, goes underground into the cave system and resurfaces in Guatemala.
-The cave system includes the largest known underground passages and cave chambers discovered in the Western Hemisphere.
+The cave system comprises caves linked by water flows, including the Chiquibul River, which flows through Belize, goes underground into the cave system, and resurfaces in Guatemala.
+The cave system includes the most extensive underground passages and chambers discovered in the Western Hemisphere.

-The forest has been mostly unbroken since the Maya left it centuries ago.
-The park has high biodiversity.
-Species found in the park include keel-billed motmots, kinkajous, jaguars, jaguarundis, king vultures, margays, ocelots, ocellated turkeys, Yucatan spider monkeys and Baird's tapirs.
+The forest has been primarily unbroken since the Maya left it centuries ago.
+As a result, the park has high biodiversity.
+Species found in the park include keel-billed motmots, kinkajous, jaguars, jaguarundis, king vultures, margays, ocelots, ocellated turkeys, Yucatan spider monkeys, and Baird's tapirs.

 Chiquibul National Park hosts the largest breeding population of scarlet macaws in Belize.
-New insect and crustacean species have also been discovered here.
+In addition, new insect and crustacean species have also been discovered here.

-The biological diversity of the park has not yet been fully explored.
-In 1993, a botanist from Missouri Botanical Garden collected more than 130 plant species previously unreported in Belize.
+The park's biological diversity has not yet been fully explored.
+In 1993, a botanist from Missouri Botanical Garden collected over 130 plant species previously unreported in Belize.
 Three of these species had never before been reported in Central America.

 Chiquibul Forest Reserve

-The Chiquibul Forest Reserve lies wholly within the Greater Mayan Mountains of Belize.
+The Chiquibul Forest Reserve lies within Belize's Greater Mayan Mountains.
 It was first designated as a forest reserve in 1956.
-Part of the reserve was then re-classified as the Chiquibul National Park and the Caracol Archaeological Reserve.
+Part of the reserve was then reclassified as the Chiquibul National Park and the Caracol Archaeological Reserve.
 The reclassified Chiquibul Forest Reserve is the largest managed reserve in Belize.

-The Chiquibul Forest Reserve, along with Chiquibul National Park and Caracol Archeological Reserve, compose the Chiquibul Forest.
+The Chiquibul Forest Reserve, Chiquibul National Park, and Caracol Archeological Reserve compose the Chiquibul Forest.

-The Chiquibul Forest region includes 17 distinct ecosystems which are largely variants of lowland and submontane tropical evergreen broadleaf forests with differing levels of humidity and substrate types.
+The Chiquibul Forest region includes 17 distinct ecosystems, essentially variants of lowland and submontane tropical evergreen broadleaf forests with differing levels of humidity and substrate types.

-This provides a diversity which habitat for a wide variety of fauna, including many rare species such as the jaguar, ocelot, margay and scarlet macaw.
-Receiving approximately 2,000 mm (79 in) of rainfall per year, the area forms part of the Belize River watershed and the riparian areas that support Baird's tapir.
+This provides a diverse habitat for a wide variety of fauna, including many rare species such as the jaguar, ocelot, margay, and scarlet macaw.
+Receiving approximately 2,000 mm (79 in) of rainfall annually, the area forms part of the Belize River watershed and the riparian areas supporting Baird's tapir.